 Bulgarian or Greek proficiency is not required.
 Independent research projects with minimal support from local English speaking hosts may require a good command of Bulgarian and/or Greek languages.
 Some study of Bulgarian and Greek prior to arrival is encouraged in order to promote deeper engagement with the host community.

-The Bulgarian-American Fulbright Commission provides a one-time allowance of US$250 for Bulgarian language training during the grant period.
-Fulbright Greece provides the same benefit for Greek language lessons up to US$450.
+The Bulgarian-American Fulbright Commission provides a one-time allowance of $250 for Bulgarian language training during the grant period.
+Fulbright Greece provides the same benefit for Greek language lessons and up to $450.

 Fulbright Proposal Types

 Applicants are encouraged to secure affiliation(s) in both countries and to submit letters of invitation/affiliation indicating name/position of host and details on collaborating educational/cultural organization/institution.
-Projects must be well-formulated and achievable under the guidance of an advisor/mentor at an educational, cultural, or government institution.
+Projects must be well formulated and achievable under the guidance of an adviser/mentor at an educational, cultural, or government institution.

 The Bulgarian Fulbright Commission can assist in establishing contacts at prospective host institutions but it is up to the candidate to secure support from a host institution/organization.
 Final assignments in Bulgaria will be coordinated and confirmed by the Commission.